oppia/oppia/SECURITY.md

 ### Develop a Patch

 Regardless of which approach we take, the VRT will prioritize developing a patch to fix the vulnerability.
-If the vulnerability is easily exploitable, remediation should take priority over all other work.
+If the vulnerability is easily exploitable, remediation will take priority over all other work.
 Remediation should be completed within 7 days of the report being classified as a high-severity vulnerability.

 ## Disclose

 We generally follow a 90-day disclosure timeframe, meaning that we ask that reporters give us 90 days to fix vulnerabilities before publicly disclosing them.
-90 days should be viewed as an upper bound, and we should aim to remediate vulnerabilities as quickly as possible.
-In all cases, the disclosure timeline should be explicitly coordinated with the reporter, and we should arrange to publicly disclose the vulnerability simultaneously with the reporter.
+90 days should be viewed as an upper bound, and we aim to remediate vulnerabilities as quickly as possible.
+In all cases, the disclosure timeline will be explicitly coordinated with the reporter, and we prefer to publicly disclose the vulnerability simultaneously with the reporter.
 Our disclosure will include credit for the reporter if they so wish.

 In rare cases, it may be appropriate to delay public disclosure even after the patch has been published and deployed.
-However, since our source code is public, we should assume that attackers will quickly reverse-engineer the vulnerability from our patch and so err on the side of disclosing early.
+However, since our source code is public, we must assume that attackers will quickly reverse-engineer the vulnerability from our patch and so err on the side of disclosing early.

 Our public disclosure should take the form of a published GitHub Security Advisory.
 Here is a template: